hadley/adv-r/Functions.md

 * What function allows you to tell if an object is a function?
 What function allows you to tell if a function is a primitive function or not?

-* Create a list of all primitive functions in R. (Hint: use `ls("package:base, all = TRUE)` to get a list of all objects in the base package, `get()` to retrieve an object given its name, and the answer to the question above.)
+* Create a list of all primitive functions in R. (Hint: use `ls("package:base", all = TRUE)` to get a list of all objects in the base package, `get()` to retrieve an object given its name, and the answer to the question above.)

 * What are the three important components of a function?